prog4biol/pfb2019/pfb.md

 But.....
 It always contains the same gene_name, sequence, and species information 😟

-Let's make our class more generic, or in other words, make it so that we can provide this information everytime we create a new DNARecord object.
+Let's make our class more generic, or in other words, make it so that a user can provide a new gene name, gene sequence, and source organism everytime a DNARecord object is created.

 ##### __\_\_init\_\___

-To do this we need to create an `__init__` function.
+To do this we need to add an `__init__` function to our Object Rules, or Class.

 The `init` function will automatically get called when you create an object.

-It conatins the instructions for creating a new DNARecord Object.
+It contains specific instructions for creating a new DNARecord Object.

+It specifies how many pieces of data we want to collect from the creator of a DNAObject to use within a DNAObject.

-Our __\_\_init\_\___ instructions indicate that we want to create object attributes called sequence, gene_name, and species_name and to set them with the values provided as arguments when the object was created.
+Below our __\_\_init\_\___ instructions indicate that we want to create object attributes called `sequence`, `gene_name`, and `species_name` and to set them with the values provided as arguments when the object was created.

 Here is our new class definition and new object creation when using the  __\_\_init\_\___  function: